Disorder chaos in the Sherrington-Kirkpatrick model with external field: Introduction and main results

 The paper is organized as follows.
-Throughout the whole paper, we assume that the external field $h$ satisfies $Eh^2>0$ and every Gaussian r.v. is centered.
-In Section $\ref{sec1},$ we first give the formulation of an extended version of Guerra's replica symmetry-breaking bound and explain why this is applicable to our study.
-We then continue to carry out the core of the proof of Proposition $\ref{INT:prop1}$.
-In Section $\ref{sec3},$ we state some results that help to control Guerra's bound.
-Most of their proofs can be found in \cite{Talag11}.
-Section $\ref{sec4}$ is devoted to proving $(\ref{INT:prop1:eq1})$ for $-1\leq u\leq 0$ based on the same argument as the Section 14.12 in \cite{Talag11}.
-In Section $\ref{sec5}$, we study how Guerra's bound relates to the definition of $\varphi_v$ and give the proof of Proposition $\ref{ME:0c:prop1}.$ Together they imply $(\ref{INT:prop1:eq1})$ for $0\leq u\leq c'.$ Finally, we develop an iterative inequality and prove $(\ref{INT:prop1:eq1})$ for $c'<u<1$ in Section $\ref{sec6}.$
+Throughout the paper, we denote by $E$ the expectation with respect to all randomness and we assume that the external field $h$ satisfies $Eh^2>0$ and every Gaussian r.v. is centered.
+In Section~\ref{sec1} we first give the formulation of an extended version of Guerra's replica symmetry breaking bound and explain why this is applicable to our study.
+We then continue to carry out the core of the proof of Proposition~\ref{INTprop1}.
+In Section~\ref{sec3} we state some results that help to control Guerra's bound.
+Most of their proofs can be found in~\cite{Talag11}.
+Section~\ref{sec4} is devoted to proving (\ref{INTprop1eq1}) for $-1\leq u\leq0$ based on the same argument as Section~14.12 in~\cite{Talag11}.
+In Section~\ref{sec5} we study how Guerra's bound relates to the definition of $\varphi_v$ and give the proof of Proposition~\ref{ME0cprop1}.
+Together they imply (\ref{INTprop1eq1}) for $0\leq u\leq c'$.
+Finally, we develop an iterative inequality and prove (\ref{INTprop1eq1}) for $c'<u<1$ in Section~\ref{sec6}.